oracle-livelabs/developer/java-management/sandbox-labs/setup-a-fleet/setup-a-fleet.md

     - Lifecycle management (LCM) - Manage the lifecycle of Java runtimes in your fleet by installing or removing reported Java runtime.
     - Advanced usage tracking - Analyze the usage of Java servers and identify potential vulnerabilities associated with the Java libraries used by your application
     - Crypto event analysis - Assess the impact of Oracle JRE and JDK Cryptographic roadmap on the applications running in your fleet.
-    - Java Flight Recorder (JFR) - Collect information about events in the application running in your fleet using Java Flight Recorder (JFR), a tool for collecting diagnostic and profiling data about a running Java application.
+    - JDK Flight Recorder (JFR) - Collect information about events in the application running in your fleet using JDK Flight Recorder (JFR), a tool for collecting diagnostic and profiling data about a running Java application.

    To learn more about the advanced features available, see [Using Java Management Service Advanced Features](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=3202).